 Touch the tip of the thumb to the tip of the pinky.
 Keep rocking it a little bit to create a mild skin sensation.

 The skin sensation keeps the mind more engaged compared with the regular tip mode.
-Repeat the same at the other three fingers.
+Repeat the same on the other three fingers.
 When you get the thumb, place the tip of the index finger at the base of the thumb and rock it a little bit.

 Place the tip of the thumb on the top segment of the pinky and rock it a little bit.
 This creates a mild skin sensation.
 The skin sensation keeps the mind more engaged compared with the regular tip.
 Repeat the same at all the other segments.
 When you get to the thumb, rock the tip of the index finger on the segments of the thumb.

-"I take deep, slow breaths and count ‘one, one thousand’, ‘two, one thousand’, ‘three, one thousand’ ….and repeat.
+"I take deep, slow breaths and count ‘one, one thousand’, ‘two, one thousand’, ‘three, one thousand’ …., and repeat.
 I very seldom need to repeat more than three times to fall back to sleep after waking up in the night. ”

 Max Thornton shared this innovation at one of my workshops at the East Greenbush Library.

 Visualize the little finger.
 Count three breaths as explained in the 'Counting mode'.
-While counting the breaths keep the image of the little finger in your mind.
+While counting the breaths, keep the image of the little finger in your mind.
 Repeat the same for the other four fingers of one hand, visualizing one finger at a time.
 Switch to the other hand and repeat the same process.
-Continue practicing, switching the hands.
+Continue practicing, switching hands.

 Innovation of a cashier at the UPS store.
 He said he was too lazy to move his fingers!
 He got over his smoking habit using this meditation.